astromer-science/python-library/docs/ASTROMER.rst

 `train_data` and `validation_data` should be loaded using `load_numpy` or `pretraining_records` functions.
 Both functions are in the `ASTROMER.preprocessing` module.

-For large datasets is recommended to use Tensorflow Records `see this tutorial to execute our data pipeline <https://github.com/astromer-science/main-code/blob/main/presentation/notebooks/create_records.ipynb>`_
+.. epigraph:: For large datasets is recommended to use Tensorflow Records `see this tutorial to execute our data pipeline <https://github.com/astromer-science/main-code/blob/main/presentation/notebooks/create_records.ipynb>`_

 Resources
 ----------------